 1) Make Your Headline Irresistible

-Like writing the perfect blog post title, setting up your press release for success starts with your headline.
+Just like writing the perfect blog post title, setting up your press release for success starts with your headline.
 You only have one line to work with, which can seem scary, but consider diction carefully to make your headline captivating.

 2) Don't Play Hard to Get